Why do an accessible performance or offer a specialized performance?

 Relaxed Performance Producing Resources:

-Access Activators: Access Activators describes all information about doing a relaxed performance, and provide additional resources that exist within the community.
+Access Activators: Access Activators describes all information about doing a relaxed performance and provides additional resources that exist within the community.

 American Sign Language (ASL) Performances for Hearing Audiences and Hearing Performances for Deaf Audiences